ibm-cloud-docs/watson-assistant/expressions.md

 1. **Optional:** Click the ![Expand icon](images/expression-editor-icon.png) **Expand** icon to open the expression editor window.
 (You can also type the expression directly in the field without opening the window, but the editor makes it easier to edit a longer or more complex expression.)

+1. Write the expression you want to use.

-1. To reference a variable in the expression, type a dollar sign (`$`) and then select a variable from the list.
+    - To reference a variable in the expression, type type a dollar sign (`$`) and then select a variable from the list.

     When you select a variable, the reference is inserted into your expression in the correct notation, referencing the variable using its variable ID rather than its display name (for example, `${step_773}` or `${customer_id}`).
 Do not edit this reference unless you want to refer to a different variable and you are sure of its variable ID.

+    - To define an array value, type the value using square brackets, with commas separating the items (for example, `[ "one", "two", "three" ]`).

+    - Use JSON notation to define compound objects in expressions.
+For example, the following expression assigns a complex JSON object as the value for a variable:

+        ```text
+        {
+          "name": {
+            "firstname": "John",
+            "lastname": "Doe"
+          },
+          "age": 36
+        }
+        ```

+        To refer to a child object contained in a JSON value, use dot notation to express the path to the object (for example, `${customer}.name.lastname`).

+    - Use expression language methods to manipulate values (for example, formatting a string or appending an item to an array).
+For more information about the supported methods for each data type, see [Expression language methods for actions](/docs/watson-assistant?topic=watson-assistant-expression-methods-actions).

 1. If you are using the expression editor, click **Apply** to save your changes and close the editor window.